kazkansouh/gns3-snort/README.md

   forwarded packets, so its possible to detect, discard and log packets.
 [More info][ips-nfq].

+## Log Processor

+The image contains the [`u2text`][u2text] log processor (disabled by default, see environment variables) that can be configured to:

+* Report alerts and packets to stdout (with optional full packet hex dumps).
+* Parsing captured packets into JSON with TShark.
+* Logging JSON remotely with syslog or gelf.
+    * To avoid sending full packet captures to remote log server, `u2text` provides a mini http packet server and tags the log entry with a download url.

 ## Environment Variables

 All the following (except `OINKCODE` and `POLICY`) are used to